 Even with all this knowledge, beef labeling can be pretty confusing.
-So we have come with our own "simplified" system for you, the consumer to understand exactly what you are buying.
+So we have come up with our own "simplified" system for you,l as the consumer, to understand exactly what you are buying.

-Meat N' Bone specializes in selling high quality beef.
-Our lowest level of quality is what you will find in most high end steakhouses, USDA Choice Certified Angus Beef.
-Which is literally, the best type of USDA Choice beef out there.
+Meat N' Bone specializes in selling high quality beef and Japanese Wagyu.
+Our lowest level of quality is what you will find in most high end steakhouses; USDA Choice Certified Angus Beef which is literally, the best type of USDA Choice beef out there.

 From then on, things get pretty confusing.
 Partly, because the USDA does NOT go beyond Prime and leaves it to private companies to "grade" their beef and they are hardly motivated to be impartial.

 That said, we have worked hard on our supply chain so that we can offer beef of all qualities above USDA Choice.

 So how do we do it?

 The image above explains and compares the different quality of beef that we sell.
 From USDA Choice and up, we only procure the top 5% of beef produced in the world.
 So even our lowest quality product is of extremely high quality and yet, there are significant differences between our high end USDA Choice and Japanese Wagyu.

 Do note this guide applies ONLY to Meat N' Bone products.
 This is how we choose to label beef.
 One important caveat, is that like humans, the flavor, marbling and even texture of cattle is highly dependent of what it eats and the lifestyle it lives.